Albert0i/RU330/adt.md

 Execution time is the same 0.0008 second!

-RDBMS is a *generic* storage which can process hundreds and thousands of records.
+> RDBMS is a *generic* storage system which can process hundreds and thousands of records.
 Whereas, in some scenarios would render awkwardness and incapacity.